Common Pattern for Life Changes

 We seldom change for the better unless we accept and act on truth or reality.

 What reality/truth are you not applying to your life?
 Will you ask others for their input?
-Consider the following as a starter kit to reflect on changes that may be needed in your life.
+Consider the following as a starter kit to reflect on changes that may be needed.

-If you took one item and saw truth or reality about it, you create a great chance to make a change.
+If you take one item and see the truth or reality about it, you create a great chance to make a change.
 Assume it is your spending.
 That money is God’s.
 Your actions show you think it is yours (I was living this way).
-You accept truth or reality or, you ignore it and keep acting like the money is yours.
-Your life is better, the same or worse (Now I live this way).
+You accept truth or reality, or ignore it and act like the money is yours.
+Your life is better, the same, or worse (Now I live this way).
 It is only better if you adopt good thinking.
 See the pattern?

 The Critical Element of the Common Pattern